Hand-And-Paw/hand-and-paw/api/README.md

 - **VE001:** The length of the `id` is not equal to 20 characters.
 - **VE002:** Bad entry `Id`, the `id `send in the form is different than the `id` that is set as parameter.
-- **VE003:** The password supplied by the user is not the same than the ine that is stored in the server.
+- **VE003:** The password supplied by the user is not the same than the one that is stored in the server.
 - **VE004:** The` email` and `repeat email` field do not match.
 - **VE005** Cannot update email, the user supply an email that is already stored in the database.
 - **VE006** Cannot register new user, the user supply an email that is already stored in the database.
-- - **VE007** cannot delete animal because the `id` supplied do not match with the animal or do not exist .
+- **VE007** cannot delete animal because the `id` supplied do not match with the animal or do not exist .
+- **VE008** cannot delete animal because the with the id supplied do not have registered animals.
+- **VE009** cannot delete animal because the with the id supplied because do not belong to the user with the id supplied
+- **VE010** cannot delete animal because the with the id supplied do not have registered animals.

+### Not found errors:

+- **NF001** The user Id supplied doe'nt exist
+- **NF002** The animal Id supplied doe'nt exist, in user's collection

 > [Back to index routes](#index)